 Boat Training, Fishing, Kayaking, Motorsports

 Docking, maneuvering, anchoring, they’re all easy – that is, if you’ve been making a living on the water and piloting boats day in and day out for the past 20 years.
 For those of you that don’t fall into that category, perhaps you’re new to the sport or moving up in craft size, these boat handling activities and others can provoke anxiety and occasionally create unsafe conditions.
 Experienced skippers are usually knowledgeable in these areas; however, sometimes their ability to pilot their vessels is compromised by the limitations of advancing age or simply the constraints of time and other commitments.
 Not only do we deal with these boats but we also deal with kayaking, motorsports and kayak fishing.
+We only stock the best kayaks including the hobie revolution series, which you can find reviewed here kayakerguide.com.

 In 2000, after 32 years of experience in the cockpit as a commercial airline pilot for Delta Air Lines, I decided to combine my knowledge of boating, with my piloting and instructional experience to address the needs of both novice and experienced boat operators.
 Some of the key differences to my approach in the critical area of Boat Handling are outlined below, while my Captain Services are outlined in a separate section.
 Please contact us today to learn more of our services in either area.